ooge0/python_TA_web_api_framework/README.md

 **_Test automation framework for testing UI, front-end and back-end API of restful-booker web-site - [https://automationintesting.online](https://automationintesting.online)_.**

+* Latest project documentation available on [ReadTheDocs: 'Python TA Framework Docs'](https://python-ta-web-api-framework.readthedocs.io/en/latest/index.html)
+* Published documentation has minor issues and not all features of published documents can work as expected

 # Table of contents <div id="toc"></div>

 1. [Resources of web app](#resources-of-web-app)